 Brands AFT Offers

-Special tolerance Carbide Drill Bits by Powers Fasteners are designed to coordinate with their Tapper and Tapper+ line of concrete screws, taking the guesswork out of selecting the right-sized bit for each anchor.
+Special tolerance Carbide Drill Bits by Dewalt are designed to coordinate with their Tapper and Tapper+ line of concrete screws, taking the guesswork out of selecting the right-sized bit for each anchor.
 Diameters range from to 5/32" to 9/16" and lengths span from 3-1/2" to 12-1/4".

 Similarly, Rotary Hammer Drills by Powers are designed to coordinate with their Wedge-Bit line of concrete mechanical anchors as well as the SDS-Max and SDS-Plus anchors.
 The tolerance levels of the bits have been specially matched with the anchor fasteners to deliver optimal performance.

 Finally, you'll find Accu-Bits which are designed to perfectly set Powers Drop-In and Mini Drop-In concrete anchors.